 There was an indication last winter that the redfish population was booming when the rivers along the Alabama coast held numbers of large redfish throughout the cold weather.
 In years past, you might be lucky to catch a handful of big reds during the cooler months.
 Last year, the redfish bonanza lasted almost two months longer than usual.

-The redfish being caught right now have a wide range of sizes from the legal 16-inch minimum all the way to bull red size of larger than 26 inches.
-Alabama’s regulations put a slot limit on redfish of 16 to 26 inches with a daily bag limit of three fish.
-Anglers can keep one fish longer than 26 inches per day, but a bull redfish is not good table fare.
+The redfish being caught right now have a wide range of sizes from the legal limit of 16-inch minimum all the way to bull red size of larger than 26 inches.
+Alabama’s fishing regulations put a slot limit on redfish of 16 to 26 inches with a daily bag limit of three fish.
+While fishing, anglers can keep one fish longer than 26 inches per day, but a bull redfish is not good table fare.
 Just shoot photos and toss the beautiful, bronze fish back in.

 For those who want the inshore fight of their lives, head out to Dixey Bar, just yards off the Alabama coastline at Fort Morgan.